SkyeScraper-JK/Skye-2/docs/Admin_Interface_Prompt.md

 # Property Agent - Admin Interface Development Prompt

 ## Project Overview
 You are building a comprehensive Admin Interface for the Property Agent application - a real estate platform that connects agents, developers, and buyers.
-The admin interface provides system administrators with complete control over user management, system monitoring, and platform configuration.
+The admin interface provides system administrators with complete superuser control over user management, project oversight, lead management, and platform configuration.

 ## Current Implementation Status